robot5000-design/ms4-mc-vinyl/README.md

 Here users can see details of the product.
 The track listing makes use of the add-on Django-Better-Admin-Arrayfield.
 A Postgres relational database was used both locally and when deployed, as the sqlite3 or mysql versions will not handle the arrayfield.

 If a user is logged in they can; add the product to their wishlist, add it to their cart, leave a review and rating.
 They can also sort reviews by most popular review, by latest review or highest/lowest rating.
 There is also a button to edit or delete their own review.
+Users can also upvote a review by clicking the thumbs-up symbol.

 Superusers can again see the additional edit and delete buttons.

 _Product Review Page:_